ARTICLES

 ・Regional Rapid

-Makes local stops from Kita-Hiroshima Station to New Chitose Airport Station.
+Stops at all stations from Kita-Hiroshima Station to New Chitose Airport Station.

 Fastest travel time between Sapporo and New Chitose Airport: 43 minutes.